Hdandria/Synthetizers-parameters-estimation/src/data/README.md

 # Scalable VST Dataset Generator

+> To be added: the plugin under /plugins/ is Linux only

 This tool creates audio datasets from the surge_xt synth using a chunked approach for all dataset sizes.

 ## Quick Start